inorton/xr-include/README.md

 An experimental text file pre-processor.

 Think of this as a slightly easier to type way of doing SSI (Server Side Includes) and very simple variable expansion.

 My main want for this was to construct a series of simple web pages that all contained the same CSS and Javascripts, yet had some things (like headings and titles) that would differ.

 I wanted to do the rest of the interface construction in Javascript and use RPC after, so this should at least get you the simple server-side half.

+Why would you want such a thing?
+Why not just use T4 templates? or Genshi?
+Well, if you have those at your disposal then they are proabably the right thing.
+Use this if you don't have anything better :)

 Example
 ========